gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    proceed as specified in the previous {{DTLS-init}} section.
-If the peer replies with an INIT-ACK not containing all DTLS/SCTP Mandatory Options, the Client can decide to keep on working with plain data only or to ABORT the association.
+If the peer replies with an INIT-ACK not containing all DTLS/SCTP Mandatory Options, the Client can decide to keep on working with RFC 6083 fallaback, plain data only, or to ABORT the association.

 ### Server Use Case